MattK4517/projectHermes/README.md

 - Fully functioning Discord bot along with the website
 - Fast load times thanks to MongoDB Aggregation pipelines and Search Indexes
 - Gain Access to over 500,000 matches of Smite Data

+## To Contribute
+- git clone the repo
+Running backend
+- in the folder you cloned into run py -m flask run
+- install required dependancies (dnspython, pymongo, flask) Running frontend
+- start a terminal in the hermesfrontend folder
+- npm install dependancies
+- npm run start